captainGeech42/zeek-intel-path/README.md

 # zeek-intel-path
-Zeek package that extends the Intel framework to alert on HTTP paths
+Zeek package that extends the Intel framework to alert on URL paths